 But you’re not Superman.
 You can’t avoid every pest or issue that might come up.

-But you can fix these situations right way to get your Philodendron back into perfect health.
+But you can fix these situations correctly to get your Philodendron back into perfect health.

 Your Philodendron Burle Marx Has Brown Leaves